YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ## Introduction

 The Absence Request plugin is a comprehensive solution for managing student absence notifications in a Moodle environment.
-It streamlines the process of students reporting absences, notifying instructors, and tracking absence data for administrative purposes.
+It streamlines the process of students reporting absences, notifying course directors, and tracking absence data for administrative purposes.
 The plugin supports the Academic Consideration for Missed Course Work Policy by providing a standardized and transparent mechanism for submitting and tracking absence requests.

 Key features include:
 - Student-initiated absence requests with support for different absence circumstances
-- Automatic notifications to course instructors
+- Automatic notifications to course directors
-- Comprehensive reporting for teachers and faculty administrators
+- Comprehensive reporting for course directors and faculty administrators
 - Configurable request limits per academic term
 - GDPR-compliant data management
 - Multi-language support (English and French)

-This guide explains how to use the plugin from the perspective of Students, Administrators, Teachers, and Faculty Administrators.
+This guide explains how to use the plugin from the perspective of Students, Administrators, Course Directors, and Faculty Administrators.

 ## For Students